Arize-ai/phoenix/docs/concepts/langchain-and-llamaindex-traces.md

 There are two ways to launch phoenix tracing on spans:

-1. Streaming - Stream a live active LangChain or LlamaIndex session into phoenix continuously&#x20;
+1. Streaming - Stream a live active LangChain or LlamaIndex session into phoenix continuously
 2. Span File - Open an OpenInference spans file into Phoenix and extract an OpenInference span file from Phoenix

 ### Streaming Spans

 In many cases teams may want to stream spans from an active instantiation of LangChain/LlamaIndex into a live running Phoenix session.
-This can occur in a Notebook based environment or production.&#x20;
+This can occur in a Notebook based environment or production.

 ```python
 import phoenix as px
 px.launch_app()
 ```

 The above instantiation is used for streaming.
-One-click options _coming soon_ for directing spans to specific locations.&#x20;
+One-click options _coming soon_ for directing spans to specific locations.

 ### Phoenix with OpenInference Span Files